From the author:

 Highly sensitive executives, is there any?
 Yes, sure!
 And there is even one who has gone in search of them and found them.
 And not only that.
 Daniel Panetta, owner of the "ConsultundTrainingUnit", has written a master's thesis entitled "High Sensory Processing Sensitivity and Leadership" and has a degree in Business Psychology, Leadership and Management dedicated to highly sensitive executives.
 The result of our discussions I have for Best of HR – Berufebilder.de® summarized.

 Kathrin Sohst: Daniel, you have leadership experience yourself, are an expert on leadership and change and have dealt intensively with highly sensitive executives.
-Before we talk about the highly sensitive aspects of leadership, I am interested in what "good leadership" means in your understanding.
+Before we talk about the highly sensitive aspects of leadership, I'm interested in what "good leadership" means in your understanding.

 Daniel Panetta: I do not think there is anything like "good leadership".
-Because what is that anyway?
-I would like to speak of ideal and then we need at least the context.
-Because leadership must be situational and authentic, which means to me that the thoughts inside and the actions in the outside agree.
+For what is that anyway?
+I would like to speak of ideal and then at least we need the context.
+Because leadership must be situational and authentic, which means to me that the thoughts inside and the action in the outside agree.
 And one more thing is absolutely necessary: A good leader sees their employees as human beings.
 This includes accepting people as they are - with their whole background.
-Leadership is not just related to the tasks, but means to take responsibility in the human and social sphere.
+Leadership is not only related to the tasks, but means to take responsibility in the human and social sphere.
 A good leader can vary depending on the situation.
-In the military or time-critical large-scale projects, it can make sense, if someone leads rough and dominant, in the pedagogy or in the change context completely different leadership qualities are needed.
+In military or time-critical large-scale projects, it can make sense if someone leads a rough and dominant position; in pedagogy or in a change context, completely different leadership qualities are required.
 Being able to lead a person who has a wide range of skills in order to be able to act flexibly or respond to situations is a good way to lead.

-"Highly sensitive leaders have the ability to anticipate certain things"
+"Highly sensitive leadership personalities have the ability to foresee certain things"

 Kathrin Sohst: Way from the general, to the special.
 Let's talk about high-minded leadership personalities.
 What is typical of highly sensitive people who do a leadership job?

-Daniel Panetta: There is a spectrum - the "theory of mind" - on the scale of which the highly sensitive people romp about in the high values and the autistics in the lower values.
-While autistic people act and speak in a rational-object-related way, highly sensitive people orientate themselves on the subject, that is, on the human being, and have - in my assumption - a rather emotional language.
+Daniel Panetta: There is a spectrum - the "theory of mind" - on the scale of which the highly sensitive people romp about in the high values and the autistic ones in the lower values.
+While autistic people act and speak more rationally and object-oriented, highly sensitive people orientate themselves on the subject, that is to say, on the human being, and have - in my assumption - a rather emotional language.
 Highly sensitive people have a more emotionalized language and orientate themselves on the subject, that is, on the human being.
-Many of them prefer tasks with advisory or teaching interests because they need an activity that they can reconcile with their values.
-They focus on relationship work and see leadership as a task that involves accompanying people.
+Many of them prefer assignments with advisory or teaching interests because they need an activity that they can reconcile with their values.
+They focus on relationship work and understand leadership as a task that involves accompanying people.
 The leadership style of highly sensitive people can be described as cooperative, cooperative as well as demanding and demanding.
-Highly sensitive leaders have the ability to anticipate certain things, such as moods or reactions from their employees or customers.
-They have a good sense for situations and know when they can easily defuse them by not going into confrontation and once again bringing down the emotions on all sides.
+Highly sensitive leaders have the ability to anticipate certain things - such as moods or reactions from their employees or customers.
+They have a good sense for situations and know when they can easily defuse them by not going into confrontation and once again boil down the emotions on all sides.

 Impressive, I find that they are very reflective and also ask themselves whether their behavior was adequate.
 Highly sensitive executives scan permanently in the background.
 The more critical the interpersonal situation becomes - for example, a critical employee discussion - the more challenging it becomes for highly sensible management personalities.
 Critical situations always work physically because of their high sensitivity.
 Highly sensitive people take moods, conflicts and co.
 Also was consciously physical.
 This can be a strength in certain situations, but also become a challenge.
 Because as soon as a highly sensitive person perceives that the mood can tilt and a danger for the HSP leadership emerges, the highly sensible executive takes the situation out of the situation.
 After that, it takes a lot of planning work to go back into the topic and clarify the problem.